 The Compensation Committee oversees our overall compensation strategy and related policies, plans and programs.
-Among other functions, the Compensation Committee determines and approves the compensation and other terms of employment of our Chief Executive Officer; determines and approves the compensation and other terms of employment of our other executive officers and senior management, as appropriate; reviews and recommends to the Board the type and amount of compensation to be paid to Board members; recommends to the Board the adoption, amendment and termination of our Amended and Restated Stock Incentive Plan, or the "Stock Incentive Plan," and 1992 Directors' Stock Option Plan, or the "Directors' Stock Plan"; administers the Stock Incentive Plan and the Directors' Stock Plan; and reviews and establishes appropriate insurance coverage for our directors and executive officers.
-The Compensation Committee has the authority to retain special legal, accounting or other advisors or consultants as it deems necessary or appropriate to carry out its duties.
+Among other functions, the Compensation Committee determines and approves the compensation and other terms of employment of our Chief Executive Officer; determines and approves the compensation and other terms of employment of our other executive officers, as appropriate; reviews and recommends to the Board the type and amount of compensation to be paid to Board members; recommends to the Board the adoption, amendment and termination of our Amended and Restated Stock Incentive Plan (the "Stock Incentive Plan") and 1992 Directors' Stock Option Plan (the "Directors' Stock Plan"); administers the Stock Incentive Plan and the Directors' Stock Plan; and reviews and establishes appropriate insurance coverage for our directors and executive officers.
+The Committee has the authority to retain special legal, accounting or other advisors or consultants as it deems necessary or appropriate to carry out its duties.
+The Committee has broad power to form and delegate its authority to subcommittees pursuant to its charter.
+The Committee has delegated authority to The President's Stock Option Committee, which was established by our Board of Directors, to make initial equity grants within certain parameters, beyond which Compensation Committee approval is required.

-The report of the Compensation Committee is included herein on page 27.
+The report of the Compensation Committee is included herein on page 16.